cvclass-fun/pedestrian_detector_torch/README.md

 git clone --recursive https://github.com/farrajota/pedestrian_detector_torch
 ```

-If you clone the repo to another dir, please make sure you modify `projectdir.lua` to point to the new path.
+If you clone the repo into a different directory, please make sure you modify `projectdir.lua` and point to the new path before using the code.

 ## Data setup